rhagarty/techxchange-instanton-lab/README.md

 $ oc get imagestream
 ```

-## 4. Setup the OpenShift Cloud Platform (OCP) environment
+## 4. Enhance the OpenShift Cloud Platform (OCP) environment

+Perform the following steps to enhance OCP to better manage OCP services, such as Knative, which provides serverless or scale-to-zero functionality.

 ### Install the Liberty Operator

-The Liberty Operator provides resources and configurations that make it easier to run Open Liberty applications in OCP services, such as Kubernetes and Knative.
+The Liberty Operator provides resources and configurations that make it easier to run Open Liberty applications on OCP.

 ```bash
 $ kubectl apply --server-side -f https://raw.githubusercontent.com/OpenLiberty/open-liberty-operator/main/deploy/releases/1.2.1/kubectl/openliberty-app-crd.yaml